If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Arthritic Foot Care

 During your lifetime, you will probably walk about 75,000 miles, which is quite a lot of stress to put on your feet.
-As you get older, the 26 bones and 30 joints in your body will lose flexibility and elasticity.
+As you get older, the 26 bones and 30 joints in each of your feet will lose flexibility and elasticity.
 Your foot’s natural shock absorbers will wear down as well.
 Having arthritis added to this mix only makes matters worse.
 Your joints will become distorted and inflamed, which is why arthritic foot care needs to be something to think about every day.

 When dealing with arthritis, having additional foot complications, such as bunions, hammertoes, or neuroma, can be a serious detriment.
 To avoid these, buy well-fitting shoes with a lower heel and good support.
 Arthritis causes you to lose your arch, so having shoes with good arch support is also highly recommended.